×

 What type of recreational activities are there in Panama?

 "The beaches in Pedasi are a big draw for surfers, boogie boarders or just swimmers.
 One of the developments (Andromeda) has a restaurant and pool oceanside.
 People also do kite sailing.
 Fishing is a big draw as well.
-There are offerings of yoga classes and other activities of that sort," explained one retiree in Pedasi.
+There are offerings of yoga classes and other activities of that sort," said one retiree in Pedasi.

 Where will I buy groceries and do other shopping in Panama?

 "There are 3 good food stores in Pedasi.
 However, for more international foods, most people drive into Chitre (1 hour) or Las Tablas (3/4 hour).
-For people wanting a taste of home, Riba Smith has lots of items that other stores don't carry," said one retiree in Pedasi.
+For people wanting a taste of home, Riba Smith has lots of items that other stores don't carry," remarked one retiree in Pedasi.

 View More Answers